ArslUnGames/Foolin2day/README.md

 - C Console Version: Just a program that shows what events are going on now and how long the next event will be, !coded on C!

 - C Default Version: Same program, but without console and running on "quiet". !coded on C!

-freak, at first you think that the readme will be short, but it turns out as always